0xmicrosoft15/sui-defi-valuefy/README.md

 ```

 ### Configure connectivity to a local node
-Once the local node is running (using `sui-test-validator`), you should the url of a local node - `http://127.0.0.1:9000` (or similar).
+Once the local node is running (using `sui-test-validator`), you should use the url of a local node - `http://127.0.0.1:9000` (or similar).
 Also, another url in the output is the url of a local faucet - `http://127.0.0.1:9123`.

 Next, we need to configure a local node.
 To initiate the configuration process, run this command in the terminal: